GenAI

 Strong gradients

-We use strong color gradient outlines when introducing prompts.
-Each prompt introduces itself in a new gradient color and fades to border default in the rest state.
-We only use color gradients as transitions on shapes, never as persistent color and never on typography.
+We use strong gradient outlines when introducing prompts, appearing as a gradient color and then fading to a border default in its rest state.

-Two mobile examples showing strong gradients being used as loading states for prompts.
-Both examples show 3 prompts loading - 1 inside an assistant module and the other inside a chat window.
-The first two are outlined in gray and the last one us outlined using a strong gradient.
+A mobile example showing 3 prompts loading inside a chat window with the header, “Chat with eBay.ai”.
+The first two prompts are outlined in gray and the last one us outlined using a strong gradient.

 Our filled AI spectrum icon in full color in 3 different sizes - 24px, 20px, and 16px.